Terms and Conditions

 9.7.
 For tender vehicles parking on Madeira Drive, Brighton, on the Saturday, Sunday and Monday a tender vehicle pack must be purchased.
 This requirement will be strictly enforced.All vehicles parked in this area must not arrive before 6.00pm on Saturday 1 July and must be removed by 12.00pm (midday) on Monday 3rd July to avoid clamping/ removal and related fees.
 Security and parking staff will be in attendance.

-9.9.The Organisers will arrange for a breakdown service to supply a free breakdown and recovery service to all for the acyl Rally.This includes vehicles deemed not to be repairable to be taken to the next assist point on the official route.
+9.9.The Organisers will not arrange for a breakdown service to supply a free breakdown and recovery service to all parts of the Rally.This includes vehicles deemed not to be repairable to be taken to the next assist point on the official route.
 Should the owner request that the broken down vehicle be taken beyond the next assist point, then a Private Recovery charge will be applied together with a mileage cost.
 It is the responsibility of the owner to check as to whether their recovery membership includes cover for onward travel.All costs incurred are the responsibility of the owner.All vehicles receiving transportation of this sort will be judged as having retired from the Rally

 9.10.The entrant is deemed responsible for the conduct of their tender vehicle.also their team.
 Disqualification for unruly behaviour or illegal action will be considered

 10.TENDER VEHICLE PACKAGES: (to be submitted upon entry confirmation)